How Do You Taper for a Marathon?

 Get a sports massage.

 Take a few minutes every day to loosen your muscles and prep them for going the distances with some light stretching and foam rolling.
-Also, avoid lifting weights.
+You can also try my mobility for runners routine.

 Take Epsom salt baths.